NhiLa/msse642/assignments/final-presentation.md

 ## What Can We Do?

-### The hard truth first:
-There is no single magic fix.
-Deepfake generation and deepfake detection are in an arms race as one improves, so does the other.

-### What actually helps:

 **Secret code words (out-of-band verification)**

 Before any big money transfer or sensitive action, use a pre-agreed codeword sent through a *completely separate channel*.
 A deepfake on a video call can't know your secret word.